12 Most Popular Temples in Asia

 Potala Palace, Tibet

 Found in Lhasa, Tibet, Potala Palace is the highest ancient palace on earth and the main residence of the Dalai Lama.
-The sanctuary was constructed atop Red Mountain at a height of 3,700 meters.
+The sanctuary was constructed atop Red Mountain at the height of 3,700 meters.